 - NSTI is held every summer.

 - The 2021 NSTI was held virtually.
 Follow this page or contact email@example.com for updates on the 2022 NSTI.

 Will everyone who applies be accepted for participation in the program?

-No, space is limited.
+- No, space may be limited contingent on the platform and level of interest.
 The selection process is based upon the responses on the application form and school and community demographics.
-Approximately fifty percent of the applicants will be selected from within a 50 mile radius of the local venue.

 What is the USPTO’s goal in the selection process?

 - Our goal is to provide opportunities for educators to explore the concepts of intellectual property creation, development, and protection as it relates to science, technology, engineering, mathematics, art, design, invention, and innovation.
 We desire to convene educators from across a broad spectrum of academic disciplines and school districts throughout the country.
 Factors to be considered include subject areas taught, involvement in student mentoring, diversity in size of school district, school type (private or public, rural or urban), and socioeconomic backgrounds of student populations and communities.
 Teachers from all schools and communities are encouraged to apply, and the USPTO hopes to have a wide variety of K-12 educators and interests represented in the cohort.